pgpartman/pg_partman/README.md

 -------
 This extension can use the pgTAP unit testing suite to evaluate if it is working properly - [http://www.pgtap.org](http://www.pgtap.org).

 ***WARNING: You MUST increase max_locks_per_transaction above the default value of 64.
 A value of 128 has worked well so far with existing tests.
-This is due to the sub-partitioning tests that create/destroy several hundred tables in a single transaction.
+This is due to the subpartitioning tests that create/destroy several hundred tables in a single transaction.
 If you don't do this, you risk a cluster crash when running subpartitioning tests.***

 See the [README file](test/README_test.md) contained in the test folder for more information on testing.